 Two tablespoons of peanut butter offer about 7.11 grams of protein.5 It’s a great way to boost your intake in a tasty, healthy way.

 Peanut butter has many amino acids, but tryptophan is worth noting.
-It’s needed to make serotonin – a neurotransmitter that’s linked
+It’s needed to make serotonin – a neurotransmitter that’s linked to mood.6